PalmLab Help Center

 2 Analysis Execution

-Click "Search Network" to execute the analysis and generate network visualization.
+Click "Search Network" to retrieve statistically significant partners and generate an interactive network.

 3 Results Interpretation